-Financial crimes such as money laundering, terrorist financing, corruption and bribery pose significant threats to financial institutions.
+Financial crimes such as money laundering, terrorist financing, corruption, and bribery pose significant threats to financial institutions.
 Every year, trillions of money are laundered through financial institutions.
 Regulatory organizations aim to prevent financial crimes by organizing and controlling financial institutions.
-Institutions need to effectively tackle financial crimes by creating anti-money laundering programs.
+Institutions need to tackle financial crimes by creating anti-money laundering programs effectively.

 One of the industries at risk is the Payment industry.
 Financial institutions in the payment industry play a key role in combating financial crime.
 Money transfer companies, e-wallets, prepaid cards, e-money have become famous in the financial sector in recent years.
 The payment industry enables millions of transactions in one day.
 Millions of financial transactions pose financial crime threats.
 Organizations in the payment industry create AML programs to protect themselves from financial crime threats.

 One of the reasons that the Payment industry has attracted so much attention in recent years is customer satisfaction.
-The easy usage and fast transactions of the Payment sector have moved the users away from the traditional methods.
+The Payment sector's easy usage and fast transactions have moved the users away from the traditional methods.
 Unfortunately, it is abusive by criminals that payment services provide easy and fast services.
 In recent years, criminals have committed crimes such as money laundering and terrorist financing using new payment methods.
-Therefore, FATF and AML regulators around the world have imposed AML obligations on organizations in the payment industry.
+Therefore, Financial Action Task Force (FATF) and AML regulators worldwide have imposed AML obligations on organizations in the payment industry.

 AML Obligations for the Payment Industry

 To ensure robust compliance with Anti-Money Laundering (AML) regulations, payment service providers must adhere to the following enhanced obligations.
 These measures are designed to bolster the detection and prevention of financial crimes, safeguarding the integrity of the payment industry.

 1. Customer Due Diligence (CDD) and Risk Assessment